np699/Forecast-KN-LC/README.md

 Replace placeholders in {} with your specific paths or values.

-Runs: This pertains to the metadata for sky maps.
+In the allsky.dat files you can find other event parameters such as SNR, area(90), etc.

-Event Characteristics: This section includes properties like HasNS, HasRemnant, and HasMassGap (with NS ranging between 3 and 5 solar masses).
+Event EM-Bright classification can be obtain using this repo (). : This section includes properties like HasNS, HasRemnant, and HasMassGap (with NS ranging between 3 and 5 solar masses).
 Essentially, this information provides insights into the likelihood of the merger, including a neutron star or a remnant that expels some form of matter.

 ## Links to Data and Model
 ### ZTF